Burgess Hill: Transport

 Road: In 1770 the road from Cuckfield to Brighton across St John's Common was turnpiked.
 The A23 is the London-Brighton Trunk road and runs to the west of the town and is largely a high quality dual carriageway.
 The A23 is connected to Burgess Hill via the A2300 which was built as a single carriageway road in the 1990s, and widened in 2021 to a dual carriageway.
 The A273 runs along the former turnpike connecting to Pyecombe on the A23 to the south and Haywards Heath on the A272 to the North, it follows the course of Jane Murray Way, directing traffic around the town centre.
 The A272 road runs north of Burgess Hill, from Winchester to near Uckfield.
 The B2112 runs east of Burgess Hill, going north–south, and both the B2036 and the B2113 pass through the town heading north–south and west–east respectively.

 Bus services: Compass Travel operate a number of bus services across Burgess Hill, and to surrounding towns and villages.
 Compass runs the current town service, the 35A & 35C (Clockwise and Anti-Clockwise) They also operate other services, serving other towns and villages, including service 33 which runs from Hurstpierpoint to Haywards Heath via Burgess Hill, the 100 which runs to Horsham via Henfield, Steyning, Storrington, Pulborough, Billingshurst and Slinfold before arriving into Horsham.
-They also run the 167 and 168 "Village Rider" services, running only a couple of times a week in some cases, serving Hassocks, Ditchling, and Plumtpton, with the 167 continuing to Lewes and the 168 returning to Burgess Hill in a loop.
+They also run the 167 and 168 "Village Rider" services, running only a couple of times a week in some cases, serving Hassocks, Ditchling, and Plumpton, with the 167 continuing to Lewes and the 168 returning to Burgess Hill in a loop.